2025-26 CFP Futures Odds: Ohio State Favorite, Indiana Now Second Choice

 More on those big bets in a minute.

 Back when College Football Playoff odds first posted, in January, you could've gotten Indiana at +10000 (100/1).
-Four weeks ago, you still could've gotten +5000.
+Six weeks ago, you still could've gotten +5000.
 But no longer.

-Yet bettors aren't buying in yet.
-At BetMGM, Indiana is 11th in ticket count and money.
-Ohio State, No. 1 in both counts, is seeing almost four times more tickets and nearly 3.5 times more money than the Hoosiers.
+Yet bettors are slow to buy in.
+At BetMGM, Indiana is 10th in ticket count and eighth in money, moving up two spots in money over the past week.
+Ohio State, No. 1 in both counts, is seeing three times more tickets and 3.5 times more money than the Hoosiers.

 And that's fine with Magee, since the Buckeyes' price has been short all season in CFP odds.